My path to death work was neither linear nor planned

 A breakthrough arrived as quietly as it did unexpectedly.
 Desperate to process the grief of the pandemic, I began mindfully wandering in the woods behind my house.

-Season after season, I witnessed cycles of decay and regeneration with awe and childlike wonder: mushrooms sprouting from last autumn’s leaves; scavengers feasting on animal remains; moss unfurling over fallen trees; deer bones softening into soil.
+Season after season, I witnessed cycles of decay and regeneration with awe and childlike wonder.
 Slowly, in the company of juniper and birdsong, something whole and wild started to supplant my fear of death.

 Through this subtle worship, I came to realize that death was not a rupture to be feared, but a rhythm to be remembered.
 The more deeply I listened, the clearer it became that it wasn’t dying I was afraid of—it was forgetting that I was a part of something larger all along.